-Where the ASB relates to a dispute involving a council tenant, if the category is standard the appropriate Housing Officer will lead.
-If the category is "Medium" or "High", it will be referred to an ASB Officer in the Public Safety Team.
+- Senior officer checks details of report on E-CINS and the risk assessment, where appropriate. - If the category is "Low" and relates to a dispute involving a council tenant, the appropriate Housing Officer will lead. - If the category is "Medium" or "High", it will be referred immediately to an ASB Officer in the Community Safety Team.